 - Load items one at a time, making sure they are not in a wad.
 Do not cram the washer too full.
 The clothes need room to move about in the water.
 To protect fabric finishes and reduce the “washed out” look, turn knitted items, corduroy, textured fabric and sweatshirts inside out.

 - Bed linens and towels need to be washed at the highest recommended temperature at least every other wash to sanitize.
+Learn the best methods to clean pillows, comforters and mattress pads.

 - Promptly remove wet laundry from washer to lessen wrinkles and prevent mildew.
 Hang items to air dry or place in dryer.